What to do when you have a water pipe leak at your business?

 Fortunately, there is such a thing as a leak detection system that can alert you to impending issue, including wireless water leak detectors, which will notify the appropriate people via email, text or phone that there is a plumbing emergency that requires your immediate attention.

-The deep leak
+The buried water pipe leak

 An increasingly expanding puddle on the floor is an obvious sign that you’ve got a leak that needs to be addressed, but it’s not always that simple.
 An underground leak, for instance, can go unnoticed for quite some time.